 Variety: Shiraz grown in sand over clay soil.

 Oak: 25% New French oak for 6 months then 34 months in large format demi-muds (600L).

 Closure: We use DIAM 30 technical cork to provide taint free cellaring.

 Winemaking: Nick Haselgrove & Warren Randall

-Colour: Opaque purple with a dark purple hue.
+Colour: Opaque purple with a dark violet hue.

 Nose: Lifted blue fruits reminiscent of mulberry, raspberry and fig, violets and complexity from oak and maturation.
 Hints of cedar and liquorice with regional mocha add interest and depth.